francescoplutino/francescoplutino/README.md

 - 👋 Hi, I’m @francescoplutino
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things and meet intresting peapole
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Engeneering
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me francescoplutino@gmail.com

 <!---